CBS

 What makes the show feel so important in this rankings lineup is its confidence.
 It does not have to shout to feel modern.
 It simply assumes that audiences are ready for a woman-centered comedy that treats independence, ambition, and everyday workplace life as rich comedic material.
 That turns out to be a huge shift.
 It widens what prime-time comedy can look like without sacrificing warmth.

 In the bigger story of 1972 television, The Mary Tyler Moore Show matters because it makes sophistication look accessible.
 It is funny without being broad, humane without being mushy, and contemporary without trying too hard to prove it.
-That combination would become one of the decade’s strongest comic lanes.
+That combination helped define the era’s workplace sitcoms and would become one of the decade’s strongest comic lanes.

 Here’s Lucy tying for #10 in 1972 is a reminder that even as the decade changes, television royalty does not vanish overnight.
 Lucille Ball is still a force, and that matters because the rest of the chart is moving toward newer, more contemporary comic and dramatic energies.
 Lucy’s continued presence shows just how much raw star power still counted.